ferpetrelli/eloquent-consumer/README.md

     //Mandadory if not added at the general config file.
 Number of seconds each call will be cached. protected $defaultTTL;

     //Custom Grammar or Consumer classes
     protected $grammarClass;
     protected $consumerClass;

-    //---
+    //......
 }
 ```

-* Base URI ()
-* Default TTL when caching (mandatory if not at the config file)

-And more importantly, you could replace the default entities as well:
+Keep in mind these options:

 * Consumer Class
 * Grammar Class